threadedstream/Gothon/README.md

 # A bit of plans

 This project was conceived with dual language implementation in mind.
 So, python version's coming soon ;)

+# Update

+Just finished python version of this project.